 And yes, despite some controversy, the bearskin is exactly as its name suggests.

-Bearskin hats are made from the skin of American black bears, taken annually during the Black Bear Cull in Canada.
-The British Army takes 100 skins for itself, supposedly a mere fraction of the thousands of bears that are killed to keep numbers in check.
+Bearskin hats are made from the skin of black bears, hundreds of which are killed annually from a large population in Canada.
+The British Army takes 100 skins for itself.

 There have been endless calls to phase out the bearkin, and even an alleged offer from Stella McCartney to design new faux fur hats.
+According to the MoD, substitute hats have "unacceptable rates of water shedding" and don't look right.
 The issue continues to stoke controversy with animal rights organisations, such as PETA, who argue that the practice is cruel and outdated.